Frequently Asked Questions

-These answers to questions we hear frequently may help you understand your treatment options with Guildford Orthodontics in Surrey.
+These answers to questions we hear frequently may help you understand your treatment options with Guildford Orthodontic Centre in Surrey.

 An orthodontist is a dental specialist in the diagnosis, prevention and treatment of facial irregularities known as malocclusion.

 Orthodontists have completed dental school, just as your family dentist has, but have also had 2 - 3 years of additional training (called a "residency").
 During this residency, the orthodontist learns not only about placing braces on teeth, he also studies the growth and development of the jaws.
 This extensive study allows orthodontists to determine developing bite problems at very early ages.